-This document is written for those responsible for the development and maintenance of Medicinal Product concepts within SNOMED CT, both in terms of the machine readable concept model and the populating of that model.
-It is also of value to those in member nations who are or who wish to use Medicinal Product concepts from international release, either directly (with extension where appropriate) or by mapping, in any national medicinal product terminology.
+This document is written for everyone with an interest in the development, maintenance and use of medicinal product concepts within SNOMED CT, including those in member nations who are or who wish to use medicinal product concepts from international edition, either directly (in an extension where appropriate) or by mapping, in any national/local medicinal product terminology.
 It is relevant to those responsible for clinical or research systems using medicinal product concepts in both active medication processes (prescribing, dispensing and administration of medicines) or in recording of medication information, and also particularly to those responsible for systems providing decision support for medication safety.